Logo

 Green vs. Red Doji Candle

-The Doji candle can appear green (bullish) or red (bearish) depending on slight price movements.
+The Doji candlestick pattern can appear green (bullish) or red (bearish) depending on slight price movements.
 While the difference between the two may seem minor, it can provide subtle clues about market sentiment.

 Green Doji (Bullish Doji):